Adynomosaurus: Palaeoenvironment

-Adynomosaurus is known from the Conques Formation of the Tremp Group, which in the Cretaceous was part of the Ibero-Armorican island, the largest of several Europe was at the time divided into at the time.
+Adynomosaurus is known from the Conques Formation of the Tremp Group, which, in the Cretaceous, was part of the Ibero-Armorican island, the largest of several islands that Europe was divided into at that time.
 The distinct Basturs Poble lambeosaur as well as the Serrat del Rostiar tsintaosaurin hadrosaur are known from equivalent geological units.
 It is well documented that a major change in the faunal composition of Late Cretaceous Europe occurred around the start of the Maastrichtian age, known as the "Maastrichtian Dinosaur Turnover".
 This saw the previously established dinosaurian herbivore fauna, composed of titanosaurs, rhabdodontids, and nodosaurids, go extinct in South-Western Europe and be replaced with different types of titanosaur as well lambeosaurine hadrosaurs, the latter of which go on to become overwhelmingly dominant across the region.
 Whether this was due directly to competition with lambeosaurs (which only arrive in Europe around the time of the turnover) or due to environmental changes that merely left a void for hadrosaurs is unknown.
 Despite the completeness of the change, there was a brief period of time wherein the pre- and post-turnover faunas coexist.
 The Conques Formation ecosystem is one such example, being one of only two known occurrences of a rhabdodont, specifically Pareisactus, coexisting with hadrosaurs.
 Contrastingly, the enormous Abditosaurus, also from the formation, is considered characteristic of post-turnover titanosaur faunas.
 Fossils from temporally equivalent rocks of the Ibero-Armorican island include those tentatively referred to the theropods Arcovenator, Richardoestesia, Pyroraptor, intermediate remains referred to nodosaurid dinosaurs, indeterminate material from iguanid, anguid, Gekkota, and scincomorph lizards, indeterminate material from albanerpetontid amphibians, alytid and palaeobatrachid frogs, the bothremydid turtle Polysternon, and material tentatively referred to the crocodylomorph genera Allodaposuchus, Acynodon, Doratodon, and Sabresuchus.